kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition.md

 The final thing I noticed was how extremely broken and dirty some of my peers’ cars were.
 My friend accidentally knocked off her rearview mirror from a parking mishap, and for the remainder of the school year, the mirror remained attached to the car via duct tape.

 These observations are strongly indicative of how different UC Berkeley’s values are from NYU.
 Hard work and intellect are both extremely respected at Berkeley, whereas how much money you have, how nice your car is, how attractive you are, or how well you dress is not really valued.
-If UC Berkeley were to send a message, it would be “you should work harder”.
-If NYU were to send a message, it would be “you should be richer”.
+If UC Berkeley were to send a message, it would be “you should work harder.”
+If NYU were to send a message, it would be “you should be richer.”

 I speak very highly of Berkeley because I genuinely think the environment pushed me to grow in the ways I wanted to.
 I will forever be grateful for my peers because of this.